-- .
-The treatment of adults with cervical dystonia (1.1) - The temporary improvement in the appearance of moderate to severe glabellar lines associated with procerus and corrugator muscle activity in adult patients < 65 years of age (1.2) - The treatment of spasticity in adults (1.3) - The treatment of lower limb spasticity in pediatric patients 2 years of age and older (1.4)
+- The treatment of cervical dystonia in adults (1.1) - The temporary improvement in the appearance of moderate to severe glabellar lines associated with procerus and corrugator muscle activity in adults < 65 years of age (1.2) - The treatment of spasticity in patients 2 years of age and older (1.3)

------DOSAGE AND ADMINISTRATION------
+---DOSAGE AND ADMINISTRATION-

-Instructions for Safe Use (2.1)
+Preparation of DYSPORT Solution for Administration (2.2)

-- Once reconstituted, store in original container in a refrigerator at 2°C to 8°C (36°F to 46°F) and use within 24 hours - · Do not freeze after reconstitution - · Protect from light - · Reconstitution instructions are specific for the 300 Unit and 500 Unit vials - Reconstituted DYSPORT is intended for intramuscular injection only.
+- Once reconstituted, store in original container in a refrigerator at 2°C to 8°C (36°F to 46°F) and use within 24 hours - · Do not freeze after reconstitution - Reconstitution instructions are specific for the 300 Unit and 500 Unit - Reconstituted DYSPORT is intended for intramuscular injection only.
 After reconstitution, DYSPORT should be used for only one injection session and for only one patient

-Cervical Dystonia (2.2)
+Cervical Dystonia (2.3)

-- · Initial dose is 500 Units given intramuscularly as a divided dose among the affected muscles - Re-treatment every 12 to 16 weeks or longer, as necessary, based on return of clinical symptoms with doses administered between 250 Units and 1000 Units to optimize clinical benefit - · Re-treatment should not occur in intervals of less than 12 weeks - · Titrate in 250 Unit steps according to patient's response
+- Initial dose is 500 Units given intramuscularly as a divided dose among the affected muscles - Re-treatment every 12 to 16 weeks or longer, as necessary, based on return of clinical symptoms with doses administered between 250 Units and 1000 Units to optimize clinical benefit - Re-treatment should not occur in intervals of less than 12 weeks - Titrate in 250 Unit steps according to patient's response

-Glabellar Lines (2.3)
+Glabellar Lines (2.4)

-- Administer a total dose of 50 Units, divided in five equal aliquots of 10 Units each, intramuscularly to affected muscles to achieve clinical effect - · Re-treatment should be administered no more frequently than every 3 months
+- Administer a total dose of 50 Units, divided in five equal aliquots of 10 Units each, intramuscularly to affected muscles to achieve clinical effect - Re-treatment should be administered no more frequently than every 3 months

-Spasticity in Adults (2.4)
+Spasticity in Adults (2.5)

-- Select dose based on muscles affected, severity of muscle spasticity, prior response and adverse reaction history following treatment with DYSPORT or other botulinum toxin A - Dosing for upper limb spasticity: between 500 Units and 1000 Units - .
-Dosing for lower limb spasticity: up to 1500 Units - The maximum recommended total dose per treatment session (upper and lower limb combined) in adults is 1500 Units - Re-treatment, based on return of clinical symptoms, should not occur in intervals of less than 12 weeks
+- Select dose based on muscles affected, severity of spasticity, and treatment and adverse reaction history with botulinum toxins - Dosing for upper limb spasticity: between 500 Units and 1000 Units - Dosing for lower limb spasticity: up to 1500 Units - The maximum recommended total dose per treatment session (upper and lower limb combined) in adults is 1500 Units - Re-treatment, based on return of clinical symptoms, should not occur in intervals of less than 12 weeks

-Pediatric Lower Limb Spasticity (2.5)
+Spasticity in Pediatric Patients (2.6)

-- Select dose based on the affected muscle, severity of spasticity, and treatment history with botulinum toxins - Dosing is based on Units/kg; recommended total DYSPORT dose per treatment session is 10 to 15 Units/kg per limb - Total dose per treatment session must not exceed 15 Units/kg for unilateral lower limb injections, 30 Units/kg for bilateral injections, or 1000 units, whichever is lower - Re-treatment, based on return of clinical symptoms, should not occur in intervals of less than 12 weeks
+- Select dose based on the affected muscle, severity of spasticity, and treatment and adverse reaction history with all botulinum toxins. - Recommended dosing for upper limb spasticity: 8 Units/kg to 16 Units/kg per limb.
+The maximum recommended total dose

+- administered per treatment session must not exceed 16 Units/kg or 640 Units, whichever is lower. - Recommended dosing for lower limb spasticity: 10 Units/kg to 15 Units/kg per limb.
+Total dose per treatment session must not exceed 15 Units/kg for unilateral lower limb injections, 30 Units/kg for bilateral injections, or 1000 Units, whichever is lower. - The maximum recommended total dose per treatment session is 30 Units/kg or 1000 Units, whichever is lower.
+Re-treatment, based on return of clinical symptoms, should not occur in intervals of less than 3 months.

------DOSAGE FORMS AND STRENGTHS-----DOSAGE FORMS
+---DOSAGE FORMS AND STRENGTHS-

-• For Injection: 300 Units or 500 Units lyophilized powder in a single-use vial for reconstitution with preservative-free 0.9% Sodium Chloride Injection, USP (3)
+• For Injection: 300 Units or 500 Units lyophilized powder in a single-dose vial (3)

------CONTRAINDICATIONS-------

-Hypersensitivity to:
+--CONTRAINDICATIONS-----

-- any botulinum toxin product or excipients (4, 5.3) - cow's milk protein (4, 5.3)

-Infection at the proposed injection site(s) (4)
+- Hypersensitivity to: - any botulinum toxin product or excipients (4, 5.3) - cow's milk protein (4, 5.3) - Infection at the proposed injection site(s) (4)

-------WARNINGS AND PRECAUTIONS------
+---WARNINGS AND PRECAUTIONS-

-- The potency units of DYSPORT are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of DYSPORT cannot be compared to or converted into units of any other botulinum toxin products (5.1) - Immediate medical attention may be required in cases of respiratory, speech or swallowing difficulties (5.4) - Recommended dose and frequency of administration should not be exceeded (5.5) - Concomitant neuromuscular disorder may exacerbate clinical effects of treatment (5.7) - DYSPORT contains human albumin.
-There is a risk for transmission of Creutzfeldt-Jakob disease (CJD) however, no cases of transmission of viral diseases or CJD have ever been identified for albumin (5.8)
+- The potency units of DYSPORT are not interchangeable with other preparations of botulinum toxin products (5.2) - Immediate medical attention may be required in cases of respiratory, speech or swallowing difficulties (5.4) - Recommended dose and frequency of administration should not be exceeded (5.5) - Dry eye may occur with glabellar line treatment; if symptoms persist, consider referring patient to an ophthalmologist (5.6) - Concomitant neuromuscular disorder may exacerbate clinical effects of treatment (5.7)

------ADVERSE REACTIONS------
+---ADVERSE REACTIONS-----